pyston/pyston_v1/test/CPYTHON_TEST_NOTES.md

 test_codecs             [unknown]
 test_codeop             [unknown]
 test_code               [unknown]
-test_coding             works when run from inside the from_cpython dir test_coercion           1**1L, divmod(1, 1L); some unknown bug
+test_coercion           1**1L, divmod(1, 1L); some unknown bug
 test_compileall         Not sure if this test makes sense for us (wants to check the details of pyc files) test_compiler           [unknown]